prnikita/cse15l-lab-report/lab-report-2.md

 Below are screenshots of the result of running the two tests mentioned above on Junit

 ![Image](failed_test.png)
-failed Junit test for method reverseInPlace
+Failed Junit test for method reverseInPlace

 ![Image](passed_test.png)
-passed Junit test for method reverseInPlace
+Passed Junit test for method reverseInPlace

 * The bug, as the before-and-after code change required to fix it